5roop/task2/README.md

 | --- | ---| ---| ---| ---|
 |hr|classla/bcms-bertic | training: HF, evaluation: simpletransformers | 0.429 |  0.406|

+Further attempts at optimizing the setup raised fatal errors and produced so much auxiliary data that the disk was soon full and regular flushing was required to mitigate that.
+After decreasing the number of epochs to a managable amount the performance dropped even more.

-This means that it will probably be necessary to find a way to export models from `simpletransformers` to HF and then publish them.
+All the problems mentioned above mean that it will probably be necessary to find a way to export models from `simpletransformers` to HF and then publish them.

 ## TODO